 In preparation for washing your waterproof jacket and trousers, it’s important to know that you never want to use ordinary detergent, as this actually can break down the waterproof coating.
 Get yourself a gear cleaner designed for outerwear.

 Using a soft brush or damp cloth, brush off any dirt or dust that you’ve picked up on the trail.
 Close any zips and fasten any flaps, poppers or buttons.

 3. Prepare your washing machine

-Since you don’t want to wash your waterproof trousers using regular detergent, take a damp cloth and quickly wipe out the detergent compartment of your washing machine to make sure it’s clear.
+Since you don’t want to wash your waterproof jacket and trousers using regular detergent, take a damp cloth and quickly wipe out the detergent compartment of your washing machine to make sure it’s clear.
 Then add your gear cleaner to the detergent compartment according to the instructions on the bottle.

-4. Wash your waterproof trousers
+4. Wash your waterproof jacket and trousers

-5. Dry your waterproof trousers
+5. Dry your waterproof jacket and trousers

-6. Re-waterproof your trousers
+6. Re-waterproof your jacket and trousers